gammapy/gammapy/docs/development/dev_howto.rst

 Now the GPL3 and LGPL license contains clauses that other package that copy or modify it must be released under the same license.
-We take the standpoint that Gammapy is independent from these libraries, because we don't copy or modify them.
+We take the standpoint that Gammapy is independent of these libraries, because we don't copy or modify them.
 This is a common standpoint, e.g. ``astropy.wcs`` is BSD licensed, but uses the LGPL-licensed WCSLib.

 Note that if you distribute Gammapy together with one of the GPL dependencies,